Jianwei07/prompt-temp-v1/readme.md

 FOR TESTING

+- run both fronend and backend
 1. npm start
-2. node src/server.js